 TRAIN: If you travel with small children you might find the train more comfortable as there is more space for the stroller and for them to walk around.
 There are two trains per hour, one is direct and takes you to Florence in 1 hour and 30 minutes.
 The other one takes you to Empoli where you will have to make a train change and the whole trip thus takes 1 hour and 45 minutes.

-3 - Buonconvento
+4 - Buonconvento

 It is easy to reach Buonconvento by train and this village makes a good trip out of Siena.
 The trip takes around 25 minutes and trains leave approximately every hour.
-From the train station in Buonconvento you can walk to the historical center in just 5 minutes.
+From the train station in Buonconvento, you can walk to the historical center in just 5 minutes.

-4 - Monteroni d’Arbia
+5 - Monteroni d’Arbia

-5 - Asciano
+6 - Asciano

 The charming village of Asciano can be reached in just 30 minutes and trains leave every hour.
 Get off at Asciano M.O.M (Monte Oliveto Maggiore) and you will be just in the center of the city.

-6 - Colle di Val d’elsa
+7 - Colle di Val d’Elsa

 This beautiful hilltop medieval city is best reached by bus.
 The Bus Ordinaria (131O) to Florence stops here, it takes 30 minutes and it leaves approximately every hour.
 The bus station is in the lower part of the city from where it is easy to reach also the historical center on the top of the hill.

-7 - Rapolano Terme
+8 - Rapolano Terme

 Want to spend the day in the hot springs?
-Go to Rapolano terme – it’s easy.
-You can reach Rapolano with either train or bus, the ride lasts around 40 minutes and both busses and trains leave approximately every one or two hour.
+Go to Rapolano Terme – it’s easy.
+You can reach Rapolano with either train or bus, the ride lasts around 40 minutes and both buses and trains leave approximately every one or two hours.
 The bus is number 107 towards Sinalunga and it leaves from the train station.
-Read more about Rapolano Terme here.

-8 - Monteriggioni
+9 - Monteriggioni

 This beautiful castle town can be reached by bus from Siena.
 The bus leaves from Piazza Gramsci and the ride itself is just around 20 minutes, but you will need to walk the last kilometer to the castle - uphill.
 Catch bus 130 towards San Gimignano (leaves every one or two hours) and get off at Monteriggioni Scuola.
-Read more about the castle here.

-9 - San Gimignano
+10 - San Gimignano

-In one hour and 15 minutes you can reach the popular destination San Gimignano.
-The direct bus 130 leaves from Piazza Gramsci approximately every one or two hour (but not always so do check).
+In one hour and 15 minutes, you can reach the popular destination San Gimignano.
+The direct bus 130 leaves from Piazza Gramsci approximately every one or two hours (but not always so do check).
 Another option is to catch 131O toward Florence, get off in Poggibonsi and change to 133 to San Gimignano, adding around 15 minutes to your trip.

 11 - Montepulciano and Pienza

 As the train station of Montepulciano is located about 10 kilometers away from the historical center, we recommend taking a bus there.
 The buses are 112 (stops in Pienza on the way) or 139 (continues to Chianciano).
 The trip lasts approximately 1½ hour.
 In general buses are few, and in the winter it may be hard (or even impossible) to find a bus taking you back to Siena, so we recommend only to go in the summer (June-August).
-However, do always check the time table before leaving.
-Read more about Pienza and Montepulciano.
+However, do always check the timetable before leaving.

 12 - Castellina in Chianti